Chicago Concussion Lawyer

 Emotional/Psychological

 Concussions can cause emotional and psychological symptoms.
 Accident victims may misidentify these as the normal, emotional response to experiencing an accident.
-Sudden changes in mood, like anxiety, anger, sadness, and other mood or behavior changes, should be reported to your doctor.
+Symptoms include sudden changes in mood like anxiety, anger, sadness, and other mood or behavior changes.

 Sleep